 Customers with least efficient homes and highest bills have already participated (i.e., there less “low hanging fruit”)

-Increasing saturation of condensing natural gas furnaces
+Increasing saturation of condensing natural gas furnaces and boilers

 Increasing saturation of smart thermostats

 Repeat program participation

 Momentarily setting aside the issue of causation, as well as the complicated nuances of billing analysis regression models, the simple pattern of declining total consumption in Figure 1 intuitively suggests much lower average savings over time.
 Specifically, the average savings for the 2020 HES cohorts would be 30 to 40% lower than the 2018 cohort based on total pre-program usage alone.
 If the trend extends backwards (to the 2015 and 2016 cohorts participants included in R1603), the large disparity between the R1603 and R1983 results is expected.
 Further, if the trend continues forward to future HES participants, for which the updated PSD would be relevant, the companies should expect steadily lower savings over time – although perhaps at a decelerated rate.